Resist the temptation to suggest a specific course of repair.

 What do you give for a warranty?

-Our warranty runs from 12 months/12,000 miles, up to 36 months/36,000 miles.
+Our warranty runs from 6 months, up to 4 years/50,000 miles.
 You will be advised as to what the warranty for your repairs will be when you talk to our service consultant about your vehicle.

 How important is wheel alignment?